 Consider cataract surgery

 We know the idea of surgery is scary but cataract surgery is the best way to regain your vision and independence.
 And cataracts surgery is a quick and safe procedure that has helped millions of people around the world improve their vision.
-If you are interested in learning more, contact our office to schedule a consultation with one of our doctors.
+If you are interested in learning more about cataract symptoms and how to manage cataracts, contact our office to schedule a consultation with one of our doctors.